ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 * An extension to the Schema.org WebAPI type [WebAPIext].

-If a Publisher already lists their APIs in a format other than linkset but wish to utilise the /.well-known/api-catalog URI, then:
+If a Publisher already lists their APIs in a format other than Linkset but wish to utilise the /.well-known/api-catalog URI, then:

-* They MUST also implement a linkset with, at minimum, hyperlinks to API endpoints - see the example of
+* They MUST also implement a Linkset with, at minimum, hyperlinks to API endpoints - see the example of
 {{api-catalog-example-linkset-bookmarks}} in Appendix A.
 * They MAY support content negotiation at the